DualNature-Org/Wobby/README.md

 # Wobby
-Frontend for Wobby (A digital content solutions provider)
+Frontend for Wobby (A digital content solutions provider.)